swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 2. Press <kbd>Command</kbd> + <kbd>spacebar</kbd> to launch Spotlight.
 Type `Terminal` and then
 double-click the search result or hit <kbd>Enter</kbd>

-After you have launched Terminal, type the command to launch the JupyerLab server.
+After you have launched Terminal, type the command to launch the JupyterLab server.

 ~~~
 $ jupyter lab